 The real-life use cases of DTx solutions come in many forms: from the ones that remind you to take a pill and log in symptoms to the ones that connect patients with therapists.

-Propeller is a chronic condition management DTx solution used for the management of asthma diabetics.
+Propeller is one of the cutting-edge examples of digital therapeutics that operates with chronic condition management DTx solution used for the management of asthma diabetics.
 The platform has proven to increase medical adherence by up to 58% and reduce healthcare visits relate to COPD issues and hospitalization by 57% and 35%, respectively.

 Kaia Health’s solution is one of the virtual coach DTx solutions.
 The application shows physical exercises and uses computer vision in order to provide feedback to patients with MSK conditions.
 It also increases the interaction rate by using avatars and integrated voicing.

 There are two approaches to building digital therapeutics solutions: doing it in-house or delegating the engineering part to a tech company with experience of creating digital therapeutic products.

 In-house DTx solution development necessitates a cross-functional in-house team comprised of:

 - Regulation experts (sometimes those are business analysts)